-There is a variation of the First Set, known as Coulon's Double Quadrille, which is sometimes danced to secure an agreeable variety during a ball.
+This is a variation of the plain set, known as Coulon's Double Quadrille, which is sometimes danced to secure an agreeable variety during a ball.
 It requires the ordinary quadrille music, but only half that usually played to each figure.

-1. Le Pantalon.-The peculiarity is, that all the couples, sides as well as top and bottom, start at once.
+1. LE Pantalon.-The peculiarity is, that all the couples, sides as well as top and bottom, start at once.
 Double chaine Anglaise: sides outside first and second couples.
-All couples set and turn.
-Ladies' hands across, first right hand and then left, and back to places.
+All couples balance and turn.
+Ladies hands across, first right hand and then left, and back to places.
 Half promenade.
-First and second couples, chaine Anglaise: third and fourth, grande chaine round them to places.
+First and second couples chaine Anglaise; third and fourth, grande chaine round them to places.

-2. L'Eté.-Common single L'Eté, with this difference, that first lady and first side lady commence at the same time to perform the figure with their gentlemen visàvis.
-Lady of second couple and second side repeat, with gentlemen opposite.

-3. La Poule.-Similar arrangement to that in last figure; the two couples setting in cross lines.

-4. La Pastorale.-The top couple dance with the right side couple; the bottom, with the left.
-The sides repeat, with top and bottom couples in like manner.

-5. Finale.-Galopade round, top and bottom couple continuing it to centre of figure and back, then sides advance to centre and back, and, as they retreat, top and bottom couples galopade into each other's places.
+- L'ETE.-Common single L'Eté, with this difference, that first lady and first side lady commence at the same time to perform the figure with their gentlemen vis-à-vis.
+Lady of second couple and second side repeat with gentlemen opposite. - 3.
+LA POULE.-Similar arrangement to that in last figure; the two couples setting in cross lines. - 4.
+La Pastorale.-The top couple dance with the right side couple; the bottom with the left.
+The sides repeat, with top and bottom couples in like manner. - 5.
+Finale.-Galopade round, top and bottom couple continuing it to center of figure and back, then sides advance to center and back, and, as they retreat, top and bottom couples galopade into each other's places.
 Side couples do the same.
 Then repeat figure until all have regained their own places.
 Double chaine des dames, and galopade round.
 Figure repeated, sides commencing; the galop concluding.